dolthub/react-graphql-dolt-sample-app/README.md

 [Nest] 5310  - 07/31/2023, 3:00:24 PM     LOG [NestApplication] Nest application successfully started +5ms
 ```

+You test your queries in the GraphQL playground from http://localhost:9000/graphql.

 4. Start web server

 In another terminal, start the local web server.
 Go to `packages/web` and run: